Introduction to Fundamentals of HR Management strategy

 Changes in organizational structure have greatly influenced HR management strategy.
 Continuous erosion of manufacturing industries in the US and many other countries, coupled with the rise in the tertiary sector, has changed the workplace.
 There has also been a significant decline in union activities across many industries.
 These two trends are viewed as interrelated.
 Besides, organizational philosophies to have undergone a change.
 Several companies have scrapped their hierarchical organizational structures to favor flatter HR management strategy structures.
 An HR manager must note the shift in responsibility and the need to reassess appraisal systems, job descriptions, and other elements of HR management strategy.

-In HR management strategy you must know that while the fundamentals of HR management strategy have remained the same, there have been some cosmetic changes that one has to adapt.
+In HR management strategy, you must know that while the fundamentals of HR management strategy have remained the same, there have been some cosmetic changes that one has to adapt.
 HR management strategy roles vary according to the industry and demands of the company policy.
-HR managers usually have to work under tremendous pressure because they deal with one of the most delicate issues in the daily running of an organization: employer-worker relation.
+HR managers usually have to work under tremendous pressure because they deal with one of the most delicate issues in the daily running of an organization: employer-worker relations.